scheinerman/Mods.jl/README.md

 ## New in Version 2

+> WARNING: Some bugs still with this version 2.0.0.
+SORRY!!
+Working on 'em

 With this new version the modulus of a `Mod` number must be of type `Int`.
 If a `Mod` number is constructed with any other typeof `Integer`, the constructor will (try to) convert it to type `Int`.